Designing with Glimmers: Micro-Moments that Soothe Your Nervous System

 -

-Use a small tabletop fountain or sound bowl to create ambient sound
+A tabletop fountain or sound bowl for ambient hush

 -